great-northern-diver/loon/website/md/beta.md

 # Linking ActiveTcl with R on Windows

-I put a screencast with these instructions
+We put a screencast with these instructions
 [onto youtube here](https://www.youtube.com/watch?v=2PsVBYNftrU).

-Unfortunately `R` on windows still ships with `Tcl` version 8.5 and `loon` requires `Tcl` version 8.6.
-Hence, you need to install `Tcl` version 8.6 and link it with `R`.
+Unfortunately `R` on Windows still ships with `Tcl` version 8.5 and `loon` requires `Tcl` version 8.6.
+Hence, for the near future, you need to install `Tcl` version 8.6 and link it with `R`.

 In `R`, enter